spreka/annotatorj/README.md

 # Citation

-If you use the plugin, please cite our corresponding publication: [...]
+If you use the plugin, please cite our corresponding publication:

+Réka Hollandi, Ákos Diósdi, Gábor Hollandi, Nikita Moshkov, Péter Horváth (2020): “**AnnotatorJ: an ImageJ plugin to ease hand-annotation of cellular compartments**”, *Molecular Biology of the Cell*, Vol. 31, No. 20, 2179-2186, https://doi.org/10.1091/mbc.E20-02-0156

 [annotexporttypes]: demos/annotation_and_export_types.png "Annotation and export types"